Why Dazzle Dental Clinic's All-on-4 Outcomes Hold Up at 10 Years: Volume, Protocol, and What Failures Teach

 What 10,000+ Implants Placed Actually Means

-More specifically: our team has managed All-on-4 cases in Misch Type I through Type IV bone, in patients with previous implant failures, in patients with uncontrolled diabetes brought into controlled range before surgery, in patients who smoke, and in patients with zygomatic anatomy that required individualised planning.
-The outcome data from these cases — which we follow at 1, 3, 5, and where possible 10 years post-placement — informs our current protocols.
+Dazzle has placed over 10,000 implants across more than two decades of practice, including full-arch All-on-4 and All-on-6 cases, zygomatic implants, and complex multi-stage rehabilitations.
+Our team has managed All-on-4 cases in Misch Type I through Type IV bone, in patients with previous implant failures, in patients with uncontrolled diabetes brought into controlled range before surgery, and in patients with zygomatic anatomy that required individualised planning.

 International Training and Protocol Currency

 Dazzle’s implantologists train with Nobel Biocare — the organisation that developed and continues to develop the All-on-4 protocol through Paulo Maló’s original clinical programme.
-This training is not a credential to display; it is access to the current protocol evolution.
-All-on-4 surgical protocol has changed meaningfully over 20 years: primary stability thresholds have been refined, prosthetic design principles have evolved, biomaterial choices have changed.
-Training through the originating institution means our protocols reflect current evidence rather than what was standard when we began.
+This training is access to the current protocol evolution.
+All-on-4 surgical protocol has changed meaningfully over 20 years: primary stability thresholds have been refined, prosthetic design principles have evolved, and biomaterial choices have changed.
+Our team also participates in international implantology congresses (ITI, EAO, ICOI), and protocol decisions at Dazzle are informed by the global published evidence base.

 Patients from 20+ Countries: What International Volume Requires